jbOhland93/cacao_shsongpu/AOloopControl/examples/ARTAO-shs-loop-conf/README.md

 - ``fpsCTRLlog-artao-loop``: display logging output of fpsCTRL commands
 - ``Operatorlog-artao-loop-output``: display log entries done by cacao scripts or the operators
 - ``Operatorlog-artao-loop-input``: custom log entries can be made here for later reference - e.g. actions like switching reference or noreworthy events during operation.
-- ``Weatherlog-artao-loop-input``: a remnant of astronomy AO.
+- ``Weatherlog-artao-loop-input``: a remnant from astronomy AO.
 Feel free to write about the weather outside of the lab or close it using CTRL+C in the terminal.
 -
 ```bash
 cacao-msglogCTRL start